aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/attachments/removing-attachment-from-an-existing-pdf/_index.md

 ---
-title: Removing attachment from an existing PDF using Aspose.PDF for .NET
+title: Removing attachment from PDF
 linktitle: Removing attachment from an existing PDF
 type: docs
 weight: 30